Sunday, December 8, 2024

 The ExecutorService created using Executors.newVirtualThreadPerTaskExecutor() in the try-with-resources block will automatically be shut down when the block is exited.
 This is because ExecutorService implements the AutoCloseable interface, and in a try-with-resources block, the close() method is automatically called.

-if you're using the ExecutorService outside of a try-with-resources block, you must explicitly shut it down.
+If you're using the ExecutorService outside of a try-with-resources block, you must explicitly shut it down.
 This ensures that all threads are properly terminated and resources are released.

 Why Virtual Threads?